Blackout (Australian TV show)

-Blackout was an Australian current affairs program aimed at an Indigenous that aired on ABC Television from 1989 to 1995.
+Blackout was an Australian current affairs program aimed at an Indigenous audience, that aired on ABC Television from 1989 to 1995.
 It varied in style, content, frequency, and length over the years.

 The show addressed primarily the interests of Aboriginal and Torres Strait Islander people community, and was made by Indigenous Australians and produced by ABC-TV's Aboriginal unit from 1989 to 1994.
 Presenters included Malcolm Cole, Lillian Crombie, John Harding, Kylie Belling, Daryl Sibosado, Llew Cleaver, Clayton Lewis, Aaron Pedersen, and Michelle Tuahine.

 The first four seasons aired weekly and focused mainly on current events affecting Aboriginal people, described by Canberra Times reporter as "a pretty heavy series" which was aired in "an inaccessible timeslot".
 The first series was launched on Friday 12 May 1989 at 10:40pm.
 The series of six programs was presented by Lillian Crombie, John Harding, and Malcolm Cole, and focused on controversial Aboriginal issues, as well as featuring music.
 The second series, comprising six shows, aired from Thursday 21 December 1989 at 8 pm.
 The program director was Aboriginal producer, director, writer, and actor Lorraine Mafi Williams, a veteran of the film industry since 1973, who had worked on films such as The Chant of Jimmie Blacksmith, The Last Wave, and The Fringe Dwellers.

 On 24 January 1991 (two days before Australia Day), Blackout screened a special program to commemorate the original concert that led to the compilation album Building Bridges.
 With live music simulcast on Triple J featuring Midnight Oil, Yothu Yindi, Archie Roach, Mixed Relations, all-female band Mirror Mirror, Kev Carmody, and Crowded House, the special also included band members and members of the audience talking about the future of black/white relations in Australia.
 The program was produced by ABC TV in co-operation with the Building Bridges Association Inc.